howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 </Instruction>

 With this, you're extracting the `userId` from the `Authorization` header of the request and use it to directly [`connect`](https://www.prismagraphql.com/docs/reference/prisma-api/mutations-ol0yuoz6go#nested-mutations) it with the `Link` that's being created.
-Note that `getUserId` will [throw an error](https://github.com/howtographql/react-urql/blob/master/server/src/utils.js#L12) if the field is not provided or not valid token could be extracted.
+Note that `getUserId` will [throw an error](https://github.com/howtographql/react-urql/blob/master/server/src/utils.js#L12) if the token is invalid or missing.